grafana/dataplane/docs/contract/dataplanes-dataframes.md

 While this may involve extra work for the user, defining the data plane type is easier at query time, since the data source knows more about the data that comes from the system behind the data source.

-## List of data sources that use data planes
+## List of data sources that use the data plane

 As of October 2025, the following data sources send data plane data in at least some of their responses: